GabrielvonPlaten/WoW_Comparator_Server/README.md

 ## Blizzard's access_token
 The first route to fire when the website is loaded.
 This route will fetch an access_token from Blizzard to get access to almost* all their APIs

 Within the route, a GET request is made to a Blizzard endpoint to retrive the token.
-However, the endpoint requires a CLIENT_ID and a CLIENT_SECRET from Blizzard.
-To get those, go to https://develop.battle.net/access, register or login, and requests a new CLIENT_ID.
+However, the endpoint requires a **CLIENT_ID** and a CLIENT_SECRET from Blizzard.
+To get those, go to https://develop.battle.net/access, register or login, and requests a new **CLIENT_ID**.

 * /api/comparator